ConacBreslin/Face-your-fears/README.md

 7. Clearly undestand their perforamnce on the final page.
     - When the quiz is over the final page gives they player their final score percentage with an appropriately attached message.
 8. Be able to easily play again or quit the page at the end.
-    The final result page has buttons to allw the player to quit or play again.
+    The final results page has buttons to allw the player to quit or play again.
+## Changes over course of development
+## Known Bugs
+## Deployment
+## Credits
+## Acknowledgements
+I would like to thank many tutors in Code Institute for being unfailingly helpful and nice, in particular Sean, John, Jo,, Mikos, Tim, Jo, Igor and Fatima.
+I would like to thank Auke from Code Institute for her [excellent presentation](https:) on preparation for MS2 projects that I consulted repeatedly.
+I would like to thank my fearless family and friends for support and feedback and on the quiz.